AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ### Horizontal Filtration, Spring 2018
 #### Clare O'Connor, Corson Chao, and Christopher Galantino
-#### 4/20/2018
+#### 5/7/2018

 <div class="alert alert-block alert-danger">
 Please do not delete my comments.
 On the next submission I will use them to see if the issues were addressed and then I will delete them.
 If you disagree with a comment, just add your own underneath it.
 </div>

 ## Abstract
 Horizontal filtration is a completely new innovation for the AguaClara team, arising from a desire to make the 1 L/s plants easier to make and ship through replacing the Enclosed Stacked Rapid Sand Filter.
 To create a horizontal filter, aspects of the sedimentation tanks and current filter design will be used, such as the relationship between backwash and operational speed, as well as the design of the plate settlers.
-Initial experimentation with the settling of sand during upflow demonstrated the the feasibility of angled plates as a method of sand retention.
+Initial experimentation with the settling of sand during upflow demonstrated the feasibility of angled plates as a method of sand retention.